Healthy positivity in Islam

 It’s like never checking the weather and then being surprised by a storm.

-The Prophet ﷺ: The Best Example of Balanced Positivity
+The Prophet ﷺ: The Best Example of Healthy Positivity

 If positivity meant ignoring hardship, the Prophet ﷺ would have lived a completely different life.